Newsletter December 2017

-We also welcome Dr Jolyn Tay, our new registrar who will be training with us for 6 months, and supervised by both Dr Samantha Murton and Dr Geetha Cox.
+We also welcome Dr Laura Garlick, our new registrar who will be training with us for 6 months, and will be supervised by both Dr Samantha Murton and Dr Geetha Cox.

-Dr Geetha Cox will be on leave until February 2016.
-Her regular patients will be able to see the Duty Doctor any time during this time.
+Dr Geetha Cox will be on leave throughout January.
+Dr Geetha’s regular patients will be able to see the Duty Doctor any time during this period.

 Patient Feedback Survey